GET QUALIFIED LEGAL ADVICE ON DIFFICULT INJURY MATTERS

 The skilled and experienced Pennsylvania birth injury medical malpractice attorney Clifford A. Rieders of Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters has spent decades honing his skills and successfully representing Pennsylvania families who have suffered an injury or loss due to negligence and malpractice by medical professionals and hospitals.
 Our attorneys offer personal attention and loyalty to every client, aggressively fighting for their right to compensation.
 Whether in settlement negotiations or pursuing a favorable trial verdict, we are thoroughly prepared and committed to achieving a just outcome.
 With our sizeable staff, we offer strength in numbers while providing top-notch personal service.
 Cliff Rieders literally wrote the book on medical malpractice.
 Lawyers from around the state take Cliff Rieders’ courses on medical malpractice which he teaches in both Philadelphia and Pittsburgh.
 The leading lawyers in the state are Cliff’s students.
 Forms that Cliff Rieders has developed from the complaint onward through the legal process are utilized in many counties in the Commonwealth of Pennsylvania.
 In Pennsylvania, due to a special Rule, medical liability cases must be brought in the county where the negligence occurred.

-We offer a free consultation to examine the facts of your individual situation and determine the best way to proceed with your case.
+We offer a free consultation on personal injury cases to examine the facts of your individual situation and determine the best way to proceed with your case.
 Contact us today if you even suspect your child’s birth injury or death was due to medical negligence by calling (570) 323-8711 or by using our online contact form.

 What Are Birth Injuries?